 The Bachelor of Arts in Organizational Management is designed to equip Christian adults with valuable management skills and tools while in the process of completing their bachelor's degree.
-For individuals currently involved in a business or organizational setting, the program provides immediate applicable knowledge and performance enhancing, practical skills.
+For individuals currently involved in a business or organizational setting, the program provides immediate applicable knowledge and performance-enhancing, practical skills.
 For those entering the vast arena of business and organizational settings, the program helps develop the personal and spiritual disciplines necessary to become an effective leader.

-The curriculum is organized so that the courses offered in the first semester provide a basic understanding of the management field, the communication tools necessary to succeed and the framework for the Christian in the workplace.
+The curriculum is organized so that the courses offered in the first semester provide a basic understanding of the management field, the communication tools necessary to succeed, and the framework for the Christian in the workplace.
 The second semester addresses specific dimensions in the field of management.
-For each of the courses, the educational process emphasizes the participative or inductive teaching style set in a Christian environment, to achieve learning built upon the significant experience that students bring to the classroom.
+The educational process in each course emphasizes the participative or inductive teaching style in a Christian environment, in order to achieve learning built upon the significant experience that students bring to the classroom.